 1. Make Sure It’s Working

-I don’t know about you, but I have a great workshop hydraulic press, yet most of the time it sits idle.
-I built the 2-Post Press that we sell plans for — with a 30-Ton jack for movement.
+I have a great workshop hydraulic shop press, yet most of the time it sits idle.
+I built the 2-Post Press that we sell in plans — with a 30-Ton jack for movement.
 I’ve had it for nearly 20 years, and it’s been wonderful.

 My favorite memory with the press: When my kids were little, they used to find pennies and bring them to the shop and beg to squish them.
 OK, I’m not supposed to admit to defacing currency, but the kids just loved putting in a penny and pulling out something bigger.
 So Fun.